MicrosoftDocs/cpp-docs/docs/standard-library/regular-expressions-cpp.md

  Examples:

--   "(:a)" matches the target sequence "a", but "(:a)\1" is invalid because there is no capture group 1.
+-   "(?:a)" matches the target sequence "a", but "(?:a)\1" is invalid because there is no capture group 1.

 -   "(=a)a" matches the target sequence "a".
 The positive assert matches the initial sequence "a" in the target sequence and the final "a" in the regular expression matches the initial sequence "a" in the target sequence.